 Each year, the Board evaluates its performance against criteria that it has determined are important to its success.
 One or more of the following topics may be considered during such evaluations: financial oversight, succession planning, executive compensation, corporate governance, strategic planning, ethics and compliance and Board structure and role.
 The Board reviews the results of the evaluation and identifies meaningful steps to enhance its performance.

 Director Orientation and Education

 The Company provides a thorough orientation for new directors, which includes extensive background materials and meetings with members of senior management.
-The Company also provides ongoing director education to ensure awareness of areas relevant to the Company’s business, including corporate governance, executive compensation, industry developments and macroeconomic trends.
+The Company also provides ongoing director education to ensure awareness of areas relevant to the Company’s business, including corporate governance, executive compensation, cybersecurity, sustainability, human capital management, industry developments and macroeconomic trends.
 Periodically, these programs are led by outside experts with relevant governance, legal and business expertise.
 In addition, from time to time, Board members participate in outside director education programs.

 Board Compensation Review

 The time needed to attend Board and Committee meetings and review materials in preparation for meetings, as well as the time commitments for other Board duties by each director, is substantial.
 Given these responsibilities, Board compensation is reviewed annually by the Nominating, Governance and Corporate Responsibility Committee to determine whether it is appropriate.
 This review includes a comparison of the board compensation practices of other leading companies.
 The Board believes that a substantial portion of a director’s compensation should be provided and held in Company stock.

 Board Interaction with Institutional Investors, the Press, Customers, Etc.